This post is the first in a three-part series on the state of Python data visualization tools and the trends that emerged from SciPy 2018.

 The various libraries differ dramatically in the ways that plots can be used.

 Static Images: Most libraries can now operate headlessly to create static images, at least in PNG and typically in smooth vector formats like SVG or PDF.

 Standalone web-based dashboards and apps: Plotly graphs can be used in separate deployable apps with Dash, and Bokeh, HoloViews, and GeoViews can be deployed using Bokeh Server.
 Most of the other InfoVis libraries can be deployed as dashboards using the new Panel library, including at least Matplotlib, Altair, Plotly, Datashader, hvPlot, Seaborn, plotnine, and yt.
-However, despite their web-based interactivity, the ipywidgets-based libraries (ipyleaflet, pythreejs, ipyvolume, bqplot) are difficult to deploy as public-facing apps because the Jupyter server allows arbitrary code execution (but see the defunct Jupyter dashboards project and flask-ipywidgets for potential solutions).
+However, despite their web-based interactivity, the ipywidgets-based libraries (ipyleaflet, pythreejs, ipyvolume, bqplot) are difficult to deploy as public-facing apps because the Jupyter protocol allows arbitrary code execution (but see the defunct Jupyter dashboards project and flask-ipywidgets for potential solutions).

 Users thus need to consider whether a given library will cover the range of uses they expect for their visualizations.

 The various InfoVis libraries offer a huge range of programming interfaces suitable for very different types of users and different ways of creating visualizations.
 These APIs differ by orders of magnitude in how much code is needed to do common tasks and in how much control they provide to the user for handling uncommon tasks and for composing primitives into new types of plots:

 Object-oriented Matplotlib API: Matplotlib’s main API, allowing full control and compositionality but complex and highly verbose for some common tasks like creating subfigures.